aahmedae/mars-explorer-ios/README.md

 Swifty JSON is used for efficient JSON parsing

 * [NSURLSession]
 Bare-bones NSURLSession for networking and making HTTP REST requests.
-No theird-party library used.
+No third-party library used.

 * OOP in View Controllers
 Use of OOP to move generic functionality into parent view controllers.
 This makes the code easy to maintain and debug in child view controllers.